| On opening day, Saturday, Oct. 27, 1928,

 a huge pyle [sic] of architectural design towering fifty feet

+in height.
 The central feature is a large Buddha of

 bronze with emeralds and bracelets and string of rubies hung